 Like most of my projects, this headboard bench took a little turn from what I had envisioned.
 If not for my sweet friend Tammy Graves with Rustic Orchard Home giving me the idea, this project may have not had as much cattiness.
 Oh ya, I’m calling this one CATTY for sure!
 Read on…

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 How To Make A Headboard Bench

 In 1 Day

 I picked up this vintage headboard full knowing that the plan was to make it into a headboard bench.
 It was small (twin size) and would make the perfect bench.
-But with the vintage headboard came issues that needed to be tackle before painting.
+But with the vintage headboard came issues that needed to be tackled before painting.

 Cleaning And Prepping The Headboard

 It had beautiful detail in the pics before I purchased it, but closer inspection at home showed veneer damage.
 A lot of it!
 Because of the age, it was a simple fix.
 Most of these pieces that have veneer have perfectly good wood underneath.
-The plan was to paint anyways, so not problem.
+The plan was to paint anyways, so no problem.
 I used a paint scraper and it popped right off.
-This is not always the case and usually more aggressive techniques are needed.
+This is not always the case and usually, more aggressive techniques are needed.

 Choosing Colors For The Headboard Bench

 Here is a complete supply list for the products I used to prep, clean and paint this headboard before making the bench.
 Click on each product below to see the products and where you can purchase them.